AdUser/f2b/docs/configuration.md

 =============

 f2b config consists from main config `/etc/f2b/f2b.conf` and several config parts located in `/etc/f2b/conf-enabled/`.
-All config parts should ends with `.conf` and ill be sorted before processing.
+All config parts should ends with `.conf` and will be sorted before processing.

 Config consists from several sections of various types: